openedx/edx-documentation/en_us/open_edx_release_notes/source/CSMHE/CSMHE_overview.rst

 For procedures about how to upgrade all Open edX instances that follow master, see :ref:`CSMHE Procedures`.

-.. note:: No changes are required or supported at this time for Open edX installations that use the **Dogwood** release.
-For those installations, the changes described in this section will be a part of the upgrade to the next Open edX release, Eucalyptus.
+.. note:: The changes described in this section are a part of the upgrade to the Open edX Eucalyptus release.

 ****************************************************************
 What Is the ``courseware_studentmodulehistory`` Table?